Xeriphas1994/youlooklikerain/README.txt

 Jesper Schmidt Hansen, whose book _GNU Octave Beginners Guide_ (Packt Publishing, 2011) introduced me to vectorization, without which this code would be impractical on all but the most cramped levels.

+siddhartha77 for retro software development, which as a marginal side effect, exposed a bug in my pathfinding logic when Cornelius is swapped off of a pit.

 ++++++++++++
 LEGAL NOTICE
 ++++++++++++